LiberaVeritas/instant-curry/README.md

 state: internal parser state that led to the error
 advice: advice for fixing error
 ```
+Note: a start position of 0 could mean the error happened at the end of the last line

 Note: the error token range can be 0 (start = stop)